artemis1005/Data_Analytics_and_Engineering_Portfolio/Course_1_Market_Analysis/README.md

 ## Key Outputs
 1. An interactive Tableau dashboard showcasing market trends and KPIs.
-2. A detailed report summarizing insights and recommendations.
+2. A detailed report summarising insights and recommendations.
-3. A video presentation explaining the analysis and findings.

 ## Files
 - **Data**: